2015–2016 protests in Moldova: Expulsion of George Simion

 A protest took place on 14 May, in Bucharest, in front of the Embassy of the Republic of Moldova, calling for an "urgent revocation of abusive measures" taken by the Chișinău authorities against Romanian citizen George Simion.
 The measure was seen as an attempt to intimidate the protest announced for 16 May.
 Simion had come to Moldova to help organize and take part in the march.
 He was expelled for five years on 14 May on grounds that his activities could endanger national security.
 Despite this, more than 25,000 people gathered in Grand National Assembly Square in the largest pro-Romanian manifestation in Chișinău in recent years.
 Most of the protesters were young people and intellectuals.
-They demanded the unification of Romania and Moldova and displayed placards with unionist and anti-Russian messages.
+They demanded the unification of Moldova and Romania and displayed placards with unionist and anti-Russian messages.
 Demonstrators were joined, among others, by Mayor of Chișinău Dorin Chirtoacă.
 Column of protesters made several stops in front of the embassies of Romania, Germany, the United States and Russia.
 Participants at the unionist march voted for the formation of the National Unity Bloc (Blocul Unității Naționale), adjoining 22 non-governmental entities, including Youth of Moldova, Action 2012, Association Light of Transnistrian Teachers, Queen Helen Foundation, Children Charity Foundation Sidereal Moment, Association of Former Deportees in USSR, Association Tiras-Bender, etc. The march ended with the signing of a Pact of Union, Pact for Europe.

 A bus with 50 members of the Moldovan Youth organization and others who wanted to attend the rally were blocked and legitimated by police in Cahul.
 Meanwhile, about 40 high school students from Florești were warned by telephone, through parents, by the police that if they participate in demonstrations on 16 May, they would suffer as during the protests of 7 April 2009.

 Romanian Prime Minister Victor Ponta conducted a visit to Chișinău on the occasion of Moldovan Independence Day, being greeted by about 200 young men with masks featuring George Simion.
 "We want to see justice done in the case of George Simion, we want functional justice and we believe that true sovereignty, independence and freedom can only be achieved through union", stated Anatol Ursu, one of the organizers of the flash mob.

 After pressure from civil society and Romanian Foreign Minister Bogdan Aurescu, Chișinău Court of Appeal decided, on 18 September, to lift the ban imposed on George Simion.

 On 22 September, Romanian and Moldovan governments met in joint session, in Neptun.
 At the same time, over 300 people gathered outside the building where the meeting was held, demanding unification of Moldova with Romania.
 Before the meeting began, protesters tried to force the cordon of gendarmes to get closer to the building, and some of them jostled with law enforcers.
 The heads of the two governments agreed to talk to the unionists.